In this review of the Okuma Avenger reel, we will look at the two different models in this series.

 Features

-Graphite Rotor and Body – This reel incorporates both a graphite body and rotor design which means that you can expect to have a longer lifespan than an aluminum body.
-The graphite is also stronger and lighter weight that is the aluminum counterpart.
+This reel incorporates a graphite body and rotor design so that you can expect a longer lifespan than an aluminum body.
+The graphite is also stronger and lighter than its aluminum counterpart.

-On/Off Bait Feeding System (ABF Model Only) – The Okuma Avenger ABF model has a very simple on/off switch that allows you to simply flip a switch to put the reel into the bait feeding mode (See Bait Feeding Model Below).
+The Okuma Avenger ABF model has a simple on/off switch that lets you flip a switch to put the reel into the bait feeding mode (See Bait Feeding Model Below).

 Features at a Glance